 This account of the rehabilitation of my 1952 MG TD2 was prompted, in the main, by at least two factors.
 Firstly, I'd always wanted an excuse to use the word prolegomenon; and secondly, as the restoration slowly progressed, I felt an increasing need to record what I was doing, because of a growing feeling that I might have to do bits of it again.
 There are plenty of references explaining the proper way to go about a restoration, and I don't think I can add anything to their accounts.
 But because I didn't always read the books, and even if I did it was often too late, I think I've found some useful shortcuts, and some improvements (which real restorers or conservators may not like), as well as some which clearly don't work.
-My internet service provider had reserved a few Mb of space for a website, so while I was at uni, enrolled in one or other of the courses I subsequently dropped out of, I took the HTML course and wrote a couple of pages about the project, and its just grown from there: it never occurred to me that it might grow so much, or take up so much time.
+My internet service provider had reserved a few Mb of space for a website, so while I was at uni, enrolled in one or other of the courses I subsequently dropped out of, I took the HTML course.
+As an exercise we had to write a couple of pages about anything; I chose to write about this project.
+Its just grown from there: it never occurred to me that it might grow so much, or take up so much time.
 So this account began mostly so that when I had to do the jobs again I should know what didn't work last time.
 But I also hope it will help the next owner to understand what I had done and why.
 And it would be nice to think that it might also help other restorers, if only to make them aware of things to avoid.

 I felt there should be a special relationship between cars and their owners: I believed that the cars should work for their owners, and not vice versa.
 This car was already middle-aged and unattractive: too old to be sexy, too young to be glamorous, I owed it nothing.
 I thought it deserved little attention, and that's exactly what it got.
 I gave it just enough to keep it running, but not enough to keep it running well, and it gradually decayed around me.
 The fabric of the hood gradually shrank until it missed the windscreen by several inches, so for several years afterwards the car was driven open regardless of the weather.
+Bits were stolen as it stood open outside my home - in particular one of the sidescreens was disappeared, although this caused me no anxiety until much later when I came to the resurrection.
 In the meantime it did work hard for me.
 It carried a cement mixer in the back, when I was redoing my bathroom floor, as well as the sand and gravel.
 It carried half a cubic yard of soil (also in the back space, which turned out to have been less than a good idea) when I was making an indoor garden.
 The back bumper was removed so I could fit a towbar to tow a small sailing dinghy.
 I gave the over-riders to a mate, who gave them back recently, nicely chromed; I don't know what happened to the bumper itself.
 All this time it lived in the street just around the corner from the pub, and on that account it suffered various scratches and dings as patrons made their cheerful way home at closing time (there were other dings, too, I recall, at least one of them involving a bus, which may account for the disappearance of the front bumper and over-riders...).
 From time to time I replaced bits as they were damaged or corroded beyond repair.
 I even replaced some of the timber when the doors stopped shutting; but since I wasn't about to reskin them, even if I'd known how, and (as I recall) I didn't even take them off, I couldn't make the joints properly.
 In any case I think I used pine, so it didn't last long enough to matter anyway.

 Finally I left Oz some seven years later, thinking never to return.
 I left the car with a friend to sell, and heard no more of it.
 In the end I did come back, many years later.
 Bruce heard I was back and contacted me: "I've got your bloody car in my paddock, would you mind getting rid of it!".
 Apparently he thought I was just going for a holiday, and he was to look after it for a couple of weeks.
 And he still had it nine years later!